Krtoonbrat/Tic-Tac-Toe-AI-Project/README.md

 # Tic-Tac-Toe-AI-Project
-# My first attempt at any sort of AI
+My first attempt at any sort of AI
+Its unbeatable
+Uses the minimax algorithm